 Additionally in 1963 Michael Wertheimer showed newborn babies could orient towards a sound as early as 10-minutes-old (we now know babies orient to sound in the womb!).

 It was Dr. Brazelton’s own clinical experience and research in the 1960s, which led to a breakthrough in the understanding of newborns.
 It was his argument that newborn babies were unique, with their own individual style of responding.

 Along with other collaborators, Dr. Brazelton produced a body of research confirming newborn babies had powerful innate reciprocal communication abilities and these could be reliably coded.

 Neonatal Behavioural Assessment Scale

-In 1973 Dr. Brazelton published the Neonatal Behavioural Assessment Scale, which outlined a comprehensive description of newborn competencies and also individual differences in newborn behaviour, which could be coded by different individuals with a high degree of reliability.
-It was the first strength based newborn assessment to go beyond testing for abnormalities.
+In 1973 Dr. Brazelton published the Neonatal Behavioural Assessment Scale, which provides a comprehensive description of newborn competencies and individual differences in newborn behaviour, which could be coded by different practitioners and researchers with a high degree of reliability.
+It was the first strength-based newborn assessment which did not only focus on testing for abnormalities.

 The Newborn Behavioural Observations

 Published in 2007 by Professor J.Kevin Nugent and four colleagues from the Brazelton Institute, Boston, the Newborn Behavioural Observations system was based on decades of research and clinical practice with the NBAS.
 Studies by Dr. Brazelton and Dr. Kevin Nugent showed that demonstrating the newborn babies’ behavioural capabilities to parents could help parents learn about their new baby, thereby strengthening the relationship between parent and child.
 These findings encouraged the development of the NBO as a tool that clinicians could use to support the parent-baby relationship.